Inflation crisis: French students struggle to survive

 Its President, Laure Morin, explains: "The lack of financial security that we can see amongst students is a huge mental burden for them.
 Students are forced to work.
 And if students work for more than 12 hours alongside their studies, they are three times more likely to fail."

-The government is considering a reform of the student grant system, but concrete change is not expected anytime soon.
+The government has recently allocated 10 millions euros to support the associations that organise food distributions for students.
+A consultation between the governement and student unions on the reform of the student grant system is ongoing, but concrete change is not expected anytime soon.